Basics of CuPy#

 >>> with cp.cuda.Device(1): ... x = cp.array([1, 2, 3, 4, 5]) >>> x.device <CUDA Device 1>

 When only one device is available, explicit device switching is not needed.

 Associated with the concept of current devices are current streams, which help avoid explicitly passing streams in every single operation so as to keep the APIs pythonic and user-friendly.
-In CuPy, any CUDA operations such as data transfer (see the next section) and kernel launches are enqueued onto the current stream, and the queued tasks on the same stream will be executed in serial (but asynchronously with respect to the host).
+In CuPy, all CUDA operations such as data transfer (see the Data Transfer section) and kernel launches are enqueued onto the current stream, and the queued tasks on the same stream will be executed in serial (but asynchronously with respect to the host).

 The default current stream in CuPy is CUDA’s null stream (i.e., stream 0).
 It is also known as the legacy